seantanjx/olive-project/README.md

 <h3 align="center">Olive Project</h3>

   <p align="center">
-    A real-time dashboard in collaboration with __Aramco Trading__ to track oil prices in Japan and New Zealand.
+    A real-time dashboard in collaboration with <strong>Aramco Trading</strong> to track oil metrics in Japan and New Zealand.
     <br />
     <br />
     <a href="https://oliveproject.netlify.app/#/">View Demo</a>